Ayushkumaryadav1804/Sentiment_Analysisi/README.md

 - Scikit-learn
 - NLTK

-## Installation

-1. Clone the repository: `git clone https://github.com/username/repo.git`
-2. Navigate to the project directory: `cd repo`
-3. Install the required packages: `pip install -r requirements.txt`

 ## Usage

-1. Open the `SentimentAnalysis.ipynb` notebook in Jupyter Notebook.
+1. Open the `SA.ipynb` notebook in Jupyter Notebook.
 2. Follow the steps outlined in the notebook to train and test the sentiment analysis model.
-3. To use the trained model to predict sentiment on new text data, run the `predict_sentiment.py` script with the desired text data file as an argument.
-For example, `python predict_sentiment.py data/new_reviews.txt`.

 ## Credits

-This project was created by Jane Doe as part of the Machine Learning course at XYZ University.
+This project was created by Ayushkumar Yadav as part of the Internship Project  at Immensphere University.
 The sentiment analysis model was built using the Scikit-learn and NLTK libraries.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.